 Jenifer Morgan is senior digital editor of Stanford Social Innovation Review.
 Jenifer has 15 years of publishing experience and has developed award-winning publications both in print and online.
 Before coming to Stanford University, she was a writer and web consultant for the Redford Center, a social change nonprofit founded by Robert Redford.
 Previously, she was editorial director of Ideal Bite, an online media company for conscious consumers.
 She was also founding editor of Shojo Beat magazine and managing editor of MacAddict magazine (now MacLife).
 Jenifer was a WorldTeach volunteer in Poland through Harvard University’s Center for International Development and earned a Private Pilot License from the Sierra Academy of Aeronautics.
 She has a bachelor's degree in English from the University of California at Santa Barbara, with studies abroad at the University of Leeds, UK.

-Carrie Pogorelc is marketing and publishing associate for Stanford Social Innovation Review.
+Carrie Pogorelc is advertising, events, and circulation manager for Stanford Social Innovation Review.
 Before joining SSIR, she was a volunteer services assistant at The Tech Museum in San Jose, where she coordinated more than 400 volunteers to help operate the museum daily and launched the successful Summer Volunteer Program in 2008.
 Carrie earned a bachelor's degree in Marketing, cum laude, from Santa Clara University (SCU), where she was an NCAA Division 1 student-athlete and a volunteer English teacher for Spanish-speaking campus workers.
-Carrie is an active volunteer for SCU: She is an eight-year veteran of the New Student Calling program; a volunteer for Alumni for Others; and is active in other alumni events.
+Carrie is an active volunteer for SCU: She is an nine-year veteran of the New Student Welcome program; a volunteer for Alumni for Others; and is active in other alumni events.